Biomedical Engineering and Biotechnology (BMEBT), PhD

 As students transition from coursework to dissertation research, they undertake a capstone project course.
 This is designed to be a culminating experience in which the student synthesizes his/her course knowledge and experimental skills into a brief but detailed experimental study, which also involves cross-field interdisciplinary cooperation.
 Although in some cases this project may be done individually under the supervision of one faculty member, it is expected that students will join in a team-based, collaborative effort involving students from a number of different disciplines, post-doctoral fellows, and industry representatives; and with intercampus participation.

-Course Equivalent at UMB: The credits for this can be embedded in either Biol 899 or Biol 672, but the spirit is requirement is that students must be involved in some multi-investigator collaborative project and the student should present this project at some national meetings or equivalent venue.
+Course Equivalent at UMass Boston: The credits for this can be embedded in either Biol 899 or Biol 672, but the spirit is requirement is that students must be involved in some multi-investigator collaborative project and the student should present this project at some national meetings or equivalent venue.
 Documentation of this presentation must be presented to the GPD for this requirement to be fulfilled.

 Doctoral Seminar Series (2 credits)

 Doctoral students will present research in progress.
 The seminar will emphasize not only research but also communication and writing.